Bhashit/bhashit.github.io/_posts/2014-06-18-covariance-contravariance-in-scala.markdown

 static <T extends Comparable<? super T>> T max(Collection<? extends T> coll)
 ```

 Here, we are expecting a Collection of some type that implements Comparable either directly, or through one of its super-classes.
-Transalting this declaration directly into Scala doesn't work as of now (Scala version 2.11.0-M8)
+Translating this declaration directly into Scala doesn't work as of now (Scala version 2.11.0-M8)

 ```scala
 def max[T <: Comparable[_ >: T]](p: Iterable[T]) = ???